vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     Notice that when you hover the mouse cursor over the graph, a popup will display the details for a point on the graph.
 The popup displays the minimum (**min**), average (**avg**), and maximum (**max**) values for the data points in the graph (over the short time represented by that point).
 The time range associated with the selected data point is displayed along the time axis at the bottom of the display.

-1. Above the vertical axis line, notice the options that you can use to control graph settings.
+1. Along the top of the graph area, notice the options that you can use to control graph settings.

+1. Click **Change interval size**.

-1. Change the Interval setting to 15 seconds.
+1. On the **Chart setting** pane, change the Interval setting to 15 seconds, and then close **Chart settings**.

     Notice how the appearance of the data changes as you increase the interval.

+1. Take a minute to explore the chart settings.

-Once you have completed exploring the data, don't forget to stop the container simulator app by pressing **CTRL+C** in the terminal.
+1. Once you have completed exploring the data, switch to the Visual Studio Code window.

+1. In Visual Studio Code, stop the container simulator app by pressing **CTRL+C** in the terminal.

+1.